timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 through memory reconsolidation.

 So Young Tim,
-what I wish I told you long ago was that to "leave the past in the past," we need deliberate and extensive efforts in memory reconsolidation and memory management.
+this is what I wish I told you long ago.
+To "leave the past in the past," we need deliberate and extensive efforts in memory reconsolidation and memory management.
 Until then, the dead hands will ever remain in our present.